trebisky/orangepi_h5/inter/README.md

-This is a research and experimentation project.

-I am trying to solve two problems which may or may not be related.

-The first is that I have been unable to get timer interrupts from the H5 board.
-It is unclear whether the timer is not working or if interrupts in general do not work.
+Project "inter" for the Allwinner H5

+The goal here is to generate and handle interrupts.
+I began this back in 2018 and gave up.
+I returned to it in 2025 after learning about the need to set the IMO bit in the HCR register to get interrupts running at EL2 (which this is).

+This now works, and the demo is now blinking the red status LED at about 1 Hz.

-The second is that I am unable to manipulate (i.e. blink) the POWER led.
+My notes from 2018 indicate that I am unable to manipulate (i.e. blink) the POWER led.
 This is on the oddball R_GPIO port on bit 10.
 I can blink it fine on my H3 boards, so why not here?
-My guess is that I need to do something about clocks on the bus that holds all the "R_" peripherals, but nothing is really clear at this point.
+Perhaps I need to set up clocks on the bus that holds all the "R_" peripherals.
+I don't know, and this issue is unsolved.

+Working 12-18-2025